allanalikas/Loputoo2022/README.md

 Using IntelliJ IDE by JetBrains

-1. Add a new artifact in Project Structure -> Artifacts
+1. Add a new artifact in Project Structure -> Artifacts using the "JAR from modules with dependencies" version.
+Main class is CLI.java
 1. Build the artifact using Build -> Build Artifacts
 1. The built JAR file should be located in the folder out/artifacts (Could be different depending on configuration when adding a new artifacts and IntelliJ settings)
-1. Using the JAR file is to use the command "java -jar Loputoo2022.jar < parameters >"
+1. Using the JAR file is to use the command "java -jar CLI.jar < parameters >"